anaconda-auth#

 Set Authentication Method: HTTP Body

-To run the app with the anaconda_auth auth provider you will need to set several environment variables or command-line arguments.
-See the Panel OAuth documentation for more details
+To run the app with the anaconda_auth auth provider, you will need to set several environment variables or command-line arguments.
+See the Panel OAuth documentation for more details.

 PANEL_OAUTH_PROVIDER=anaconda_auth or --oauth-provider anaconda_auth